-- Copy items (in any order) in your destination list until you have items with the same ID numbers as at the source (even if the wrong items have the wrong IDs).
+- Copy items (in any order) into your destination list, until you have items with the same ID numbers as at the source (even if the wrong items have the wrong IDs).
 For example, if you have IDs 1 to 100 in your source list, make sure you have items with IDs 1 to 100 in your destination list.

 - In Sharegate, click on Bulk Edit Metadata and connect to your source list.